George V. Hansen: Filing false disclosure statements

 In 1983, Hansen was indicted by a federal grand jury on four charges of filing false financial disclosure statements.
 He was accused of concealing more than $245,000 in loans and $87,000 in profits from silver speculation, much of it in his wife's name.

 Violation of Ethics Act

 In 1984 Hansen was convicted of violating the 1978 Ethics in Government Act.
 He had failed to disclose $334,000 in personal loans to his campaign.
 He was sentenced to six months in prison and fined $40,000.
 Appealing all the way to the US Supreme Court, his conviction was vacated and the fine returned to him.

 Bank fraud

 In 1992, Hansen was in prison again on charges of defrauding two Idaho banks and 100 individuals in a $30 million investment scheme.
 He was sentenced to four years in prison.

 Death

-In 2014, he died at a hospital in Pocatello, Idaho, aged 83.
+On August 14, 2014, he died at a hospital in Pocatello, Idaho, at the age of 83.